orenPelosof/orenPelosof/README.md

 - 👋 Hi, I’m @orenPelosof
 - 👀 I’m interested in swift mobile programing
 - 🌱 I’m currently learning 100 days of swift by Paul Hudson
-- 💞️ I’m looking to collaborate on my own.
+- 💞️ I’m looking to collaborate, lurn and teach.
-- 📫 How to reach me ... you won't.
+- 📫 How to reach me ... smile!

 <!---
 orenPelosof/orenPelosof is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.